find your perfect postgrad program

 What graduate career fairs in the UK are there?
 Well, it depends on what you’re looking for.
 There are general graduate career fairs, which are open to everyone, and there are postgraduate career fairs, or subject‑specific career fairs.

-The best place to start is by looking at what your university offers, whether you’re a current student or an alumni.
+The best place to start is by looking at what your university offers, whether you’re a current student or an alumnus.
 It may be smaller than some of the nationwide ones, but it will also have less people in attendance.

 Read our essential information on Career Paths.